andyvroberts/strawberry/datam/docs/insurance/glossary.md

 ### Homogenous Exposure
 Historical patterns and trends of similar exposures and risks enable insurers to forecast (see the law of large numbers) the expected extent of future losses.
-Whereas a fortuitous event, insurable interest, and not being against public policy are absolute requirements as risk feature, a Homogenous Exposure is only an ideal.
+Whereas a fortuitous event, insurable interest, and not being against public policy are absolute requirements as risk features, a Homogenous Exposure is only an ideal.

 ## 3. General Defintions